carolinapc/garden-samples/README.md

 Dependencies order:
-A depends on B that depends on C

 A -> B -> C

+(A depends on B that depends on C)

 D -> B -> C

+(D depends on B that depends on C)